quasarbright/dinner-debt/product.md

 I open up dinner debt, scan the receipt, specify I'm the one getting venmo'ed, dinner debt fills out the receipt details, I specify which items were split.
 I tell my friends to scan the QR code for a link or send them the link, this link prefills the receipt details.
-I tell them to x out what they didn't eat and select how many people they're paying for on split items, they click "pay with venmo", it takes them to the venmo app with the price and recipient pre-filled, and then they venmo me how much they owe.
+Friends see a simple 3-step wizard:
+1. Check the items they ate (no need to x out everything they didn't eat)
+2. Configure splits for any shared items
+3. See their total and pay with Venmo (recipient pre-filled) The wizard is mobile-optimized and foolproof - one task per screen.

 ### non-main payer just wants to calculate how much they owe someone